jvik/elbilkalulator/README.md

 ## Project Structure

-The project is divided into several Svelte components for better maintainability and readability:
+The project will be divided into several Svelte components for better maintainability and readability:

 - `Switch.svelte`: A reusable switch component for selecting the fuel type.
 - `FuelCard.svelte`: Handles the fuel-related inputs and calculations.